tfabris/BlueGigaEmpeg/README.txt

 For this code to work you must increase the size of the serial port buffers in the Arduino compiler, otherwise some of the track titles will not work.
-The symptom will be that you switch songs on the empeg, and the track title on the car stereo screen does not change to the new song title.
+The symptom will be that you switch songs on the empeg, and the track title on the car stereo screen does not change to the new song title every time.

 To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your